oracle/terraform-provider-oci/docs/core/dhcp_options.md

 The following arguments support updates:
 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `options` - A set of [DHCP Options](https://docs.us-phoenix-1.oraclecloud.com/api/#/en/iaas/20160918/DhcpDnsOption/)
+    * `type` - The specific DHCP option.
+Either `DomainNameServer` (for [DhcpDnsOption](https://docs.us-phoenix-1.oraclecloud.com/api/#/en/iaas/20160918/DhcpDnsOption/)) or `SearchDomain` (for [DhcpSearchDomainOption](https://docs.us-phoenix-1.oraclecloud.com/api/#/en/iaas/20160918/DhcpSearchDomainOption/)).
+	* `custom_dns_servers` -  Used only when `type` is `DomainNameServer`.
+If you set `server_type` to `CustomDnsServer`, specify the IP address of at least one DNS server of your choice (three maximum).
+	* `server_type` - Used only when `type` is `DomainNameServer`.
+It can be set to one of the following values:
+	    * `VcnLocal`: Reserved for future use.
+	    * `VcnLocalPlusInternet`: Also referred to as "Internet and VCN Resolver".
+Instances can resolve internet hostnames (no Internet Gateway is required), and can resolve hostnames of instances in the VCN.
+This is the default value in the default set of DHCP options in the VCN.
+For the Internet and VCN Resolver to work across the VCN, there must also be a DNS label set for the VCN, a DNS label set for each subnet, and a hostname for each instance.
+The Internet and VCN Resolver also enables reverse DNS lookup, which lets you determine the hostname corresponding to the private IP address.
+	    * `CustomDnsServer`: Instances use a DNS server of your choice (three maximum).
+	* `search_domain_names` - Used only when `type` is `SearchDomainNames`.
+A single search domain name according to [RFC 952](https://tools.ietf.org/html/rfc952) and [RFC 1123](https://tools.ietf.org/html/rfc1123).
+During a DNS query, the OS will append this search domain name to the value being queried.
+                              If you set [DhcpDnsOption](https://docs.us-phoenix-1.oraclecloud.com/api/#/en/iaas/20160918/DhcpDnsOption/) to `VcnLocalPlusInternet`,
+                              and you assign a DNS label to the VCN during creation, the search domain name in the VCN's default set of DHCP options is automatically set to the VCN domain (for example, `vcn1.oraclevcn.com`).
+                              If you don't want to use a search domain name, omit this option from the set of DHCP options.
+Do not include this option with an empty list of search domain names, or with an empty string as the value for any search domain name.

 ** IMPORTANT **
 Any change to a property that does not support update will force the destruction and recreation of the resource with the new property values